Raphhh/puppy-config/README.md

 isset($restrictedConfig['b.a']); //false
 ```

-But, the global scope config is still linked to your restricted scope.
+But, the global scope config is still bound to your restricted scope.
 So, if you modify one, you modify the other.

 ```php
 $restrictedConfig['a'] = 'new value';